pharook/ansible-role-accounts/README.rst

 .. envvar:: hm_accounts__admins

-    List containing identifiers of all system administrators, that should have *root* access to target system.
-Identifiers must point to valid entry in :envvar:`site_users` secret configuration structure.
+    List containing identifiers of all system administrator accounts, that should have **root** access to target system.
+Identifiers must point to valid entry in :envvar:`site_users` configuration structure.

     * *Datatype:* ``list of strings``
     * *Default:* ``[]`` (empty list)

 .. envvar:: hm_accounts__robots

-    List containing identifiers of all robotic accounts, that should have *root* access to target system.
-Identifiers must point to valid entry in :envvar:`site_robots` secret configuration structure.
+    List containing identifiers of all robotic accounts, that should have **root** access to target system.
+Identifiers must point to valid entry in :envvar:`site_robots` configuration structure.

     * *Datatype:* ``list of strings``
     * *Default:* ``[]`` (empty list)